The Names (DeLillo novel)

-The Names (1982) is the seventh novel of American novelist Don DeLillo.
-The literary work, set mostly in Greece, is primarily a series of character studies, interwoven with a plot about a mysterious "language cult" that is behind a number of unexplained murders.
+The Names is the seventh novel by American novelist Don DeLillo, published in 1982.
+The novel, set mostly in Greece, is primarily a series of character studies, interwoven with a plot about a mysterious "language cult" that is behind a number of unexplained murders.
 Among the many themes explored throughout the work is the intersection of language and culture, the perception of American culture from both within and outside its borders, and the impact that narration has on the facts of a story.

 While some initial reviewers found The Names intellectually rich but unsuccessful, it became regarded in subsequent years as one of DeLillo's best works.

 Plot summary

 Various business people, government agents, and corporate statisticians gather in Athens, crossing paths, before departing, elsewhere.
 One estranged couple, a businessman and his archaeologist wife, are there with their son, a precocious child novelist.
 Infidelity and cryptic remarks are part of the network of the global economy.
 Meanwhile, murders are discovered, committed by a cult attempting to align the initials of the victim's names to carved letters on an ancient stone.
 The businessmen await the arrival of a colleague, an obsessively ambitious filmmaker, who lays out an extravagant plan to film the cultists performing their bizarre ritualistic killings.